 A popular way to reward employees is to offer them shares in your company.
+These are called employee share schemes.
 One way you can do this is to set up a scheme called a Share Incentive Plan or SIP.
 Under a SIP, you can give shares to employees or allow them to purchase them from their pre-tax income.
 While SIPs do take time to set up and need to be administered year-on-year, employees like them.
 They’re most suitable for listed or larger, private companies.
+See our employee share scheme FAQ guide for more information.

 In this guide we take a look at how SIPs work, and their tax-advantaged features.